 Officials at St. Joseph’s Health Center in Syracuse, New York, have revealed that earlier this year, in March 2015, another patient contracted Legionnaires’ disease at the hospital and subsequently died.

 A beloved mother and daughter who helped anyone in need was driving on a stretch of state highway when her vehicle was swiped by an alleged drunk driver and sent into a telephone pole.
-About one in three traffic deaths in the United States involve a driver with a blood alcohol concentration of 0.08% or higher.
+About one in three fatal accidents in the United States involve a driver with a blood alcohol concentration of 0.08% or higher.

-The tragic death of a man from Backus, Minnesota, was caused by a tire that had come off of a dump truck.
+A man from Backus, Minnesota, lost his life when a tire came off of a dump truck and hit him.
 The driver of the truck said he did not notice that it had come off and kept driving.
 Attorney Fred Pritzker won a 7-figure settlement for a family in a similar case.

 Speeding was probably a factor in an accident on NC 42 east of Pinetops that killed 4 people and injured one, according to the North Carolina Highway Patrol.
 A Toyota sedan was going east on NC 42 when it crossed the center line and hit head-on a Mazda sedan.
 The driver of the Toyota, 2 passengers in that car and a passenger in the Mazda were killed.